polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/frame.md

 calls are made to your runtime, it uses the Executive pallet to dispatch those calls to the individual pallets.

-## FRAME Pallets
+## Prebuilt Pallets

-FRAME contains a set of prebuilt pallets that can be used in your Substrate chain.
+Some pallets will be sufficiently general-purpose to be reused in many blockchains.
+Anyone is free to write and share useful pallets.
+There is a collection of popular pallets provided with Substrate.
+Let's explore them.

 ### Assets